Colonoscopy: What You Need to Know

 - Colon or rectal cancer

-- Follow up on abnormal results from stool tests, imaging scans, or prior procedures
+- Following up on abnormal stool tests, imaging results, or previous procedures

 Preparing for a Colonoscopy